cybertron/openstack-virtual-baremetal/doc/source/deploy/baremetal.rst

 Deploying a Standalone Baremetal Stack
 ======================================

+The process described here will create a very minimal OVB environment, and the user will be responsible for creating most of the resources manually.
+In most cases it will be easier to use the :doc:`QuintupleO <quintupleo>` deployment method, which creates most of the resources needed automatically.

 #.
 Create private network.

    If your cloud provider has already created a private network for your use